jeftegoes/AwsOverview/AWS CICD.md

 ## 5.2.
 Artifacts

-- Each pipeline stage can create artifacts.
+- Each pipeline stage can create `artifacts`.
-- Artifacts stored in an S3 bucket and passed on to the next stage.
+- `artifacts` - This element represents information about where CodeBuild can find the build output and how CodeBuild prepares it for uploading to the S3 output bucket.

 ## 5.3.
 Troubleshooting